 Dashlane and Keeper are two popular choices.
 Which one should you choose?
 Read this in-depth comparison to find out.

 Dashlane has really improved over the last few years.
-It’s a safe, simple way to store and fill in passwords and personal information, and the winner of our Mac password manager review.
+It’s a safe, simple way to store and fill in passwords and personal information, and the winner of our Best Mac password manager guide.
 Manage up to 50 passwords with the free version, or pay $39.96/year for the premium version.
-Read our full review here.
+Read our full Dashlane review here.

 Keeper Password Manager protects your passwords and private information to prevent data breaches and improve employee productivity.
 An affordable $29.99/year plan covers the basic features, and you can add on additional services as required.
 The max bundle plan costs $59.97/year.
 Read our full review here.

 Table of Contents

 Dashlane vs. Keeper: How They Compare

 You need a password manager that works on every platform you use, and both apps will work for most users: